-Here’s a look at how TikTok works, its demographics, advertising features, and how you can get started with TikTok ads.
+Here’s a look at how to advertise on TikTok, some of the platform’s key features and best practices, and how you can get started with TikTok ads.

-— Kiana Corpus, Paid Social Coordinator at Tinuiti
+– Avi Ben-Zvi, VP of Social at Tinuiti

 How does TikTok work?